-The individuation has now failed and this bring the adult into a sense of alienation, not being sure of their own emotional boundaries, experiencing low self esteem, feeling and needs catapulting the adult into relationship difficulties caused by their either passive and or aggressive behaviour.
-To be able to release that anger effectively and to manage the behaviour through a process of exploration within an healthy environment and a receptive one, we are able to connect with feelings and to name those emotions.
+The individuation has now failed, and this bring the adult into a sense of alienation, not being sure of their own emotional boundaries, experiencing low self-esteem, feeling and needs catapulting the adult into relationship difficulties caused by their either passive and or aggressive behaviour.
+To be able to release that anger effectively and to manage the behaviour through a process of exploration within a healthy environment and a receptive one, we can connect with feelings and to name those emotions.

 Rage on the other hand is a distorted anger, a suppressed one if you like it includes unprocessed material, alongside many other unaddressed emotional responses, unmet needs, lack of approval, and acceptance; often characterised by a chronic lack of self-worth.